Singapore

 Bad trade debts and provisions for trade debts are deductible to the extent that they are incurred in the business and previously included as trading receipts.
 Doubtful debts are deductible if they are properly estimated and specific.
 General provisions for bad debts are not deductible.

-Businesses that have elected to align their tax treatment of financial instruments with the accounting treatment prescribed by SFRS 109 (Financial Instruments) will be allowed a tax deduction for impairment losses on trade debts when recognised in the profit and loss account, to the extent that the debts are credit impaired.
+Businesses that have elected to align their tax treatment of gains and losses from financial instruments with the accounting treatment prescribed by SFRS 109 (Financial Instruments) will be allowed a tax deduction for impairment losses on trade debts when recognised in the profit and loss account, to the extent that the debts are credit impaired.
 Correspondingly, any reversal of the credit impaired losses will be taxed.

 Charitable contributions